-This Monitoring and Reporting Program (MRP) describes requirements for monitoring a potassium persulfate and hydrogen peroxide injection system.
+This Monitoring and Reporting Program (MRP) describes requirements for monitoring an ozone injection system.
 This MRP is issued pursuant to Water Code Section 13267, and has been prepared based on Attachment C, a part of General Order R5-2008-0149.
-These monitoring and reporting requirements are in addition to those listed in MRP No. R5-2009-0831.